 On November 14th, 2017, the commissioner of the Food and Drug Administration issued a press release.
 In its statement, the FDA concurs with the view that kratom is vastly under researched:

 “While we remain open to the potential medicinal uses of kratom, those uses must be backed by sound-science and weighed appropriately against the potential for abuse.
 They must be put through a proper evaluative process that involves the DEA and the FDA.
 To those who believe in the proposed medicinal uses of kratom, I encourage you to conduct the research that will help us better understand kratom’s risk and benefit profile, so that well studied and potentially beneficial products can be considered”.

 The general public may regard the government with suspicion – and this logic is not unfounded.
 When you get right down to it, some of the most dangerous drugs in existence have the FDA’s stamp of approval, including opioids and stimulants.
 But the FDA makes some valid points about kratom’s risks:

 “There is no reliable evidence to support the use of kratom as a treatment for opioid use disorder.
 Patients addicted to opioids are using kratom without dependable instructions for use and more importantly, without consultation with a licensed health care provider about the product’s dangers, potential side effects or interactions with other drugs.

-There’s clear data on the increasing harms associated with kratom.
+There’s clear data on the increasing harms associated with kratom addiction in New Hampshire.
 Calls to U.S. poison control centers regarding kratom have increased 10-fold from 2010 to 2015, with hundreds of calls made each year.
 The FDA is aware of reports of 36 deaths associated with the use of kratom-containing products.
 There have been reports of kratom being laced with other opioids like hydrocodone.
 The use of kratom is also associated with serious side effects like seizures, liver damage and withdrawal symptoms”.

 Kratom in Our Community